 The most basic and fundamental objective of a business should be addressing the needs of its customers and solving a problem for them better than anyone else.
 Companies that provide services or products that are discretionary (nice to have, but not necessary) are going to have a much more difficult time getting and retaining customers.
 That is to say, whenever possible find a way to make your product and/or service indispensable to your customers.

 Look at your business with an objective point of view and ask:

 - Is there a way I can be more important to my customers?

-- How do I make my business service or product an absolute need for my customer?
+- How do I make my service or product an absolute need for my customer?

 - Can I modify or improve my product or service to solve a more pressing problem?

 - How can I stand out?
-In other words, how can I position my product or service as superior to what my competitors offer?
+In other words, how can I position my product or advisory services as superior to what my competitors offer?
 Typically, this means you provide more value and/or are a better fit for your target market.

 The higher the pain point you solve, the more indispensable you become.
 Be honest with your assessment of how important you are to the customer.
 Consider the shifts that might be necessary, then start making changes so you can move up the “urgency/importance” ladder of your customers’ need, while increasing your market value.